-- a) the basis on which the person has formed the reportable suspicion 10 - b) the child's name and sex identifier; - c) the child's age; - d) details of how to contact the child; - e) details of the harm to which the reportable suspicion relates; - f) particulars of the identity of the person suspected of causing the child to have suffered, suffer, or be at risk of suffering, the harm to which the reportable suspicion relates; - g) particulars of the identity of any other person who may be able to give information about the harm to which the reportable suspicion relates. - 9.4.
+- a) the basis on which the person has formed the reportable suspicion10 - b) the child's name, age and sex descriptor; - c) details of how to contact the child; - d) details of the harm to which the reportable suspicion relates; - e) particulars of the identity of the person suspected of causing the child to have suffered, suffer, or be at risk of suffering, the harm to which the reportable suspicion relates; - f) particulars of the identity of any other person who may be able to give information about the harm to which the reportable suspicion relates11. - 9.4.
 The person is not required to give a report about a matter if: - (a) giving the report might tend to incriminate the person; or - (b) the person knows, or reasonably supposes, that the chief executive is aware of the matter.